bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/07_Remote_access_Cluster_Computing.rst

 Execution results
 -----------------

-The execution result follows the same pattern that the execution as Local does (see further details in its section, :ref:`Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/02_Results_and_logs:results`).
+The execution result follows the same pattern as other execution envionments (see further details in its section, :ref:`Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/02_Results_and_logs:results`).

-It additionally adds a compressed folder with the generated logs that were created in the remote execution that do not correspond to any task.
+Regarding debugging logs, at the end of each task, out and err logs are stored in the corresponding jobs folder and, at the end of the execution, a compressed folder with other generated logs are copied to the master node.

 .. caution::
     In case of an error that prevents bringing the execution logs, for example, a lose of connection with the remote resources.